ZXiang1121/TikTokHangman/README.md

 10. Only the correct selection will appear on the line.

-11. if (you got it correct){you will be prompt to the "endpage.html", and show that you have won!};
+11. If (you got it correct){you will be prompt to the "endpage.html", and show that you have won!};
     else {you lose!};

 12. Press the "New Game" button to bring you back to the "startpage.html".
 Repeat step 5-11 if you are playing again. :)